aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 to enable you to perform some simple searches on Timecard records.

-In this exercise, you will add support for Employee records, which we will need to search in much more complex ways.
+In this exercise, you will add support for Employee records, which we will need to search for in much more complex ways.

 As you configure each new beacon to support a new access pattern, consider what [truncation length is appropriate for that beacon](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/choosing-beacon-length.html)